renl/ncl/QWEN.md

 - Running with Go's race detector during development (`go run -race`)
 - Using `go vet` for static analysis
 - Keeping dependencies clean with `go mod tidy`

+The use of `cmd.OutOrStdout()` and `cmd.ErrOrStderr()` suggests the code is designed with testing in mind, making it easier to capture and verify command output in tests.